beta-team/beta-recsys/docs/notes/datasets.md

 ### leave_one_basket

+This method provides train/test indices to split data in train/test sets.
+Each sample **is used once** as a test set while the remaining samples form the training set.

 This method will first rank all the records by time (if a timestamp column is provided), and then select the last basket.

+Due to the high number of test sets this method can be very costly.

 ### temporal_split